-Pope Francis will undergo a 'scheduled' colon surgery, Vatican says
+Pope Francis will undergo a ‘scheduled’ colon surgery, Vatican says

 Francis had not been slowed in the days leading to the announcement.
 On Thursday he hosted a delegation from Lebanon, aiming to address the country’s crisis, and Friday he met with the prime minister of Iraq.

-But he is also at an age when any surgery carries risks.
+But he is also at an age when any surgery is noteworthy.
 He is just as old as Pope John Paul II at the time of his death.
 And he’s one year shy of Benedict’s age when the former pontiff stepped down, citing failing strength of “body and mind.”

 Francis has not undergone any other known surgeries as pontiff, but he has breathing problems stemming from an illness as a 21-year-old in Argentina.
 Francis’s illness was misdiagnosed as the flu, and he was eventually hospitalized, with fluid in one lung, “hanging between life and death,” the pope said in a book by papal biographer Austen Ivereigh.
 He eventually had part of one lung removed.